DipakShrestha-ADS/ads_notes/CProgramming/unit1-Introdution To Algorithm and C.md

   - Order: char < int < unsigned int < long < unsigned long < float < double < long double.
   - Example: int x=5; float y=2.5; x+y → float result (7.5).
   - Why?
 Prevents data loss.

-These notes are now super detailed and student-friendly!
-For CSIT exams, focus on writing algorithms, explaining scopes, and coding basics.
-Practice on paper and compiler.
-If you need more examples or clarifications, ask!